-We enable our stakeholders and customers, who range from some of the world's largest companies and pension funds to millions of individuals and families, to manage their financial futures whether by protecting against unforeseen events, helping to save for and support retirement or investing money to deliver growth over time.
-We deploy our strong balance sheet, our ability to understand and pool risk, our market insight and our capacity to create good value customer propositions for every customer, large or small.
-Our strong social purpose means that we strive at all times to do the right thing not just for our customers and shareholders, but for the broader economy and society at large.
-The Company strategy is aligned to the Legal & General Group's six growth drivers that affect everyone: ageing demographics; globalisation of asset markets; investing in the real economy; welfare reforms; technological innovation; and addressing climate change.
+The Company strategy is aligned to the group's six growth drivers that affect everyone: ageing demographics; globalisation of asset markets; investing in the real economy; welfare reforms; technological innovation; and addressing climate change.
 In responding to these long-term drivers our strategic priorities are set to deliver sustainable profits as well as positive social and environmental outcomes, ensuring we derive maximum benefit for our stakeholders.
 Environmental, social and governance issues are central to our strategy and are inherent to all six growth drivers.